YosifElessawi/YosifElessawi/README.md

 - 👋 Hi, I’m @YosifElessawi
 - 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science and Web dev.
 - 📫 How to reach me yosifelessawi@yahoo.com

 <!---